 A Message from the Dean

-Since its founding in 1900, our School has been at the forefront of environmental and forest science and scholarship, training generations of leaders who have tackled the challenges of their time.
-Today we continue to build on this rich legacy by providing research, teaching, and public engagement aimed at creating a more sustainable world.
+Since its founding in 1900, the Yale School of the Environment (YSE) has been at the forefront of environmental science and scholarship, training generations of leaders who have tackled some of the most pressing challenges of their time.
+Today, we continue to build on this solid foundation by providing research, teaching, and public engagement aimed at creating a more equitable and sustainable world.

 Since its founding, this School has demonstrated the willingness and strength to adapt to the evolving challenges facing our world.
-I have never felt more confident about how well poised we are to fulfill our mission of providing knowledge and leadership for a sustainable future.
-The work that we do here is vital to meeting the many global environmental challenges we are currently facing and will face in the future.
-I’m excited to continue this incredibly important work with a name that recognizes the full scope of what we do while maintaining the connection to our roots as a school of forestry.
+I have never felt more confident about how well poised we are to fulfill our mission of providing knowledge and leadership for a sustainable future!

 Carl W. Knobloch, Jr. Dean